Draggie306/CheatSheets/A level/source/Computer Science.md

   * Opportunities: data from individuals can be used to improve services by tailoring their business utilising this data.
   * Risks: privacy, data misuse or potential security breaches where all data is leaked and can be accessed by hackers.
 * Piracy and offensive communications:
-  * Opportunities: prevents theft of intellectual work from people so they don't lose out, keeps communications clean and prevents cyberbullying.
+  * Opportunities: prevents theft / unauthorised distribution of intellectual work from those who created it, keeps communications clean and prevents cyberbullying.
-  * Risks: easy threshold to be considered a "pirate" - can be accidental, platform or social "rules" may be ambiguous.
+  * Risks: easy threshold to be considered a "pirate" - can be accidental, platform or social "rules" may be ambiguous, debate concerning what is truly considered "free speech" and how this differs around the world.
 * Layout, colour paradigms and character sets.
-  * Opportunities: ensures accessibility from a wide range of users (such as colour blind individuals or those who utilise screen readers).
+  * Opportunities: more accessible to a wider range of users (such as colour blind individuals or those who utilise screen readers).
   * Risks: more development time required, some devices or browsers may not support different character sets (e.g. some devices may support ASCII up to 128 characters, others may support Unicode containing many more characters).

 Again, this is not a finite set of examples.
 Any problem that you can think of is most certainly relevant and can be used as an example; ensure that you can defend it and weigh up options.